 - Be aware of your training partner’s skill level, and train safely.

-- If the instructor comes by to give you a piece of advise on your movement, ask any clarifying questions, say thank you, and then work on the correction.
+- If the instructor comes by to give you a piece of advice on your movement, ask any clarifying questions, say thank you, and then work on the correction.
 Unless they specifically ask, or unless there’s an issue with your movement that you want to ask a question about, there’s no need to explain what you were doing prior; the instructor already saw what you were doing.

 - Help put away any weapons, bags, or training materials that are still out.